Discover the Power and Prestige of the 2016 Corvette Z06: the Ultimate Supercar with New Design Packages and a C7.R Edition.

 - Head-up display with color readouts – including g-meter in track mode – is standard on 2LZ and 3LZ

-- Keyless entry with push-button starting is standard on all trim levels
+- Keyless entry with push-button start is standard on all trim levels.

-- Rear-vision camera is standard on all trim levels
+- A rear-vision camera is standard on all trim levels.

 - A new front parking camera is offered on 2LZ and 3LZ trims

 - Power tilting/telescoping steering column is standard on all trim levels

 - Heated and ventilated seats are standard on 2LZ and 3LZ